 Allegories are similar to parables, the main difference being that a parable uses literal language, whereas an allegory uses metaphorical language.

-e.g. Allegory in the Bible:
+Examples of allegory in the Bible:

 In Psalm 80:8, the nation of Israel is called a "vine"-a metaphor.
 Verses 9-16a develop this metaphor into an historical account of Israel from the Exodus to the Monarchy.